 4. GATHERING THE EVIDENCE

-For most of us, belief in God comes through the recognition of his presence in the Church and within our everyday lives.
+For most of us, belief in God comes through the recognition of his presence in the Church, within our everyday lives and the Bible.
 That eventuates when we choose to engage with him there.

 As I have written elsewhere, ‘belief’ is built on the experiences of each and everyone of us.
-And we need to have accumulated soundly evaluated evidence from within our experiences to support our faith, as opposed to ‘wishful thinking’.
+And we need to have gathered soundly ‘evaluated evidence‘ from within our experiences to support our faith.
+That is, as opposed to ‘wishful thinking’.

 4.1 Threats to our progress

-However, doubting questions may still present themselves to those who are pursuing new faith, such as, “Why can’t I quickly find the conclusive evidence of God’s presence I need?” or “Those important prayers of mine haven’t been answered yet!”
-Again some of these types of concerns have been targeted in articles supporting those mentioned above.
+However, doubting questions may still arise for those who are pursuing new faith, such as, “Why can’t I quickly find the sound evidence of God’s presence that I need?” or “Those important prayers of mine haven’t been answered yet!”
+Again many of these types of concerns have been genuinely ‘targeted’ in articles supporting those mentioned above.

-I think that the greatest obstacles to faith, for beginners, are trying ‘too hard’ to gain belief and just expecting ‘too much’ too quickly.
-And when sound evidence, with absolute clarity, does not appear as quickly as hoped, then the old original doubts rear themselves again.
+But I do think that a serious obstacle to faith, for beginners, is just expecting ‘too much’ in the way of results too quickly.
+And when sound, clear evidence does not appear as quickly as hoped, then the old original doubts rear themselves again.

-What is needed is an element of patience in our initial approach.
-The term “hasten slowly” could never be more true than in the case of faith.
-And do not think the Bible does not respect these tendencies of ours.
+So, what is needed is an element of patience in our initial approach.
+And look, the Bible does respect these human habits of ours.
 St Paul was referring to faith when he said, “But if we hope for what we do not yet have, we wait for it patiently” [Romans 8:25].

 4.2 Remember to involve God